yannikashoqa/Duplicate_Objects/README.md

-# Duplicate Policy Configurations
+# Deep Security Policy Settings Duplicator

 AUTHOR		: Yanni Kashoqa

-TITLE		: Duplicate Deep Security Policy AntiMalware Configurations
+TITLE		: Deep Security Policy Settings Duplicator

-DESCRIPTION	: This Powershell script will duplicate all scan configurations used by Deep Security policies in addition to any Exclustion Lists used in these Scan Configurations.

-PURPOSE : This script can be used when migrating local Deep Security policies and Agents to Cloud One Workload Security to avoid overwriting Scan Configurationad and Exclusion lists
+DESCRIPTION	: This Powershell script will duplicate Deep Security policy settings that would overwrite their counterpart in Cloud One Workload Security wheh using the Migration Tool.
+The script will update the existing Deep Security policies with the new configurations.
+The following will be duplicated and updated on the local policies (All other settings will remain the same):
+- Scan Configurations
+- Exclusion lists
+- Firewall Rules
+- IP Lists
+- Port Lists

 NOTES
 - If AM Realtime is set to inherit the script will generate the following error which is notmal:
     "message":"A Schedule must be selected for the Real-Time Scan Setting"}
 - If in the Scan Configuration Inherited is disabled and there is no Exclution configuration selected the script will enable Inherited on the Scan Configuration for that Exclusionn List.
 - Ignore Reconnaissance does not get migrated using the migration tool
-- Script does not apply to Inclusion Directories and Files in the Scan Configuration.
+- Script does not duplicate Inclusion Directories and Files in the Scan Configuration.

 REQUIRMENTS
 - PowerShell 7+ Core
 - Make sure DSM allowing concurrent sessions to avoid script timeout errors:
     System Settings > Security > [Number of concurrent sessions allowed per User]: No Limit
+- Make sure the top Base Policy/s have Antimalware configurations selected even though not inherited by sub-policies
+- Increate the Rate Limit to allow more API calls to the Deep Security Manager as explained here: https://automation.deepsecurity.trendmicro.com/article/20_0/rate-limits/ dsm_c -action changesetting -name com.trendmicro.ds.api:settings.configuration.apiRateLimiterUserLimit -value 1000
-- Create a DS-Config.json in the same folder with the following content:
+- Create a DS-Config.json in the same folder as this script with the following content:
 ~~~~JSON
 {
     "MANAGER": "IP Address or FQDN of DSM Server",